wunderwuzzi23/blog/content/posts/2023/ChatGPT-Chat-with-Code-Plugin-Take-Down.md

   image: "https://embracethered.com/blog/images/2023/ChatGPT-Plugin-Removed.png"
 ---

-In the [previous post](/blog/posts/2023/chatgpt-plugin-vulns-chat-with-code/) we discussed the risks of OAuth enabled plugins being commonly vulnerable to Cross Plugin Request Forgery and how OpenAI is seemingly not enforcing plugin store policies.
+In the [previous post](/blog/posts/2023/chatgpt-plugin-vulns-chat-with-code/) we discussed the risks of OAuth enabled plugins being commonly vulnerable to Cross Plugin Request Forgery and how OpenAI is seemingly not enforcing new plugin store policies.
+As an example we explored how the "Chat with Code" plugin is vulnerable.

 Recently, a post on Reddit titled ["This is scary!
-Posting stuff by itself"](https://www.reddit.com/r/OpenAI/comments/146xl6u/this_is_scary_posting_stuff_by_itself/) shows how a conversation with ChatGPT, out of the blue, created a Github Issue!
+Posting stuff by itself"](https://www.reddit.com/r/OpenAI/comments/146xl6u/this_is_scary_posting_stuff_by_itself/) shows how a conversation with ChatGPT, out of the blue (and what appears to be by accident) created a Github Issue!
 In the comments it is highlighted that the `Link Reader` and `Chat With Code` plugins were enabled when ChatGPT created this [Github Issue here](https://github.com/RVC-Project/Retrieval-based-Voice-Conversion-WebUI/issues/503).

 The topic was also discussed on the [YC Hackernews front-page](https://news.ycombinator.com/item?id=36605806) yesterday, and a few hours later OpenAI removed the plugin from ChatGPT because it violates their policy of not requiring user confirmation.